-The submission system is now open.
-Submission deadline 20th April 2018.
+The submission deadline is 20th April 2018

 The Scientific Committee of 26th European Sport Management Conference of the European Association for Sport Management (EASM) invites scholars and practitioners to submit abstracts to be considered for presentation.
 Additionally, we invite short papers to be considered for the EASM Best Conference Paper Award 2018 and for the ESMQ New Researcher Award 2018 for young scientific scholars.
 Reviewers contributing to assessing and progressing colleagues’ work in an excellent manner as part of the peer- review process will be awarded with the EASM Best Conference Reviewer Award 2018.

 The Malmö 2018 conference theme is “Managing Sport in a Changing Europe”.
 In that respect, submissions that particularly, but not exclusively, relate to the conference theme are encouraged.
 Contributors have the opportunity to present in Parallel Sessions, Workshops, and an attractive Poster Session during the conference.
 The main aim of all conference sessions is to encourage participants from across sectors to share knowledge and provide new insights.
 Sessions also offer a platform to create inter- and cross-disciplinary contacts and collaborations.

 Please review the conference website for full information on the conference content, submission requirements, awards and registration as well as further details about the scenic and vibrant Swedish city of Malmö.

 In Parallel Sessions, every presenter gives a maximum 12-minute oral presentation with additional about 5 minutes for discussion.
 Our Parallel Session topics are: